RishabhRD/RishabhRD.github.io/_posts/2023-03-23-design_by_contract.md

+---
+layout: post
-# Design by contract (A systematic approach to software design)
+title:  "Design by contract (A systematic approach to software design)"
+date:   2023-03-23
+categories: jekyll update
+---

 Design by contract is an approach of software design, where we formally define the contract for each function and class (in addition to ADT).
 By strictly